 I wanted to return home after an exhausting day and be greeted by my husband.
 Have him ease the guilt of the times I would fail to help a woman, and rejoice with me when I would succeed.
 Was I asking too much?
 I was incapable of stopping my research or helping others—that was ingrained in who I was—but my family would be my top priority, and I’d make time for my man and our children.

-The night sky carried a tranquility that slowly sipped into me as I gazed at all the constellations.
+The night sky carried a tranquility that slowly slipped into me as I gazed at all the constellations.
 “Please send him my way,” I asked while trying to keep my heavy eyelids open.
 After a few minutes, though, I gave up and turned around to head to my bed, leaving the doors open.
 The night breeze provided a lovely caress, and as I closed my eyes I fantasized that my man’s gentle touch would feel the same way.

 If you want to read more, you can pre-order this book from the retailer of your choice.
 If you’d like to keep up with my books, releases, and other interesting facts about my alien warriors and the human females that captivate their hearts, sign up for my newsletter here.